 The first fish of my annual Ontario cottage trip.
 Another invasive walleye hits the net.

 The boat hadn’t moved fifty feet from where I started trolling and the rod slowly bowed.
-Having not changed the battery clips for the old fish finder I was certain I had started the route too early and the lure had just dove hook first into a weedbed.
-Cranking on the reel the deep diving Rapala felt like it was dragging up five pounds of cabbage weeds.
-Closing in on the boat a couple of subtle head shakes and a golden glitter gave it away….walleye.
+Having not changed the battery clips for the old fish finder I was running blind.
+Certain I'd started the route too early I was positive the lure had just dove hook first into a weed bed.
+Cranking on the reel the deep diving Rapala felt like it was dragging up five pounds of cabbage, closing in on the boat a couple of subtle head shakes and a golden glitter gave it away….walleye.

 It’s fair to say a walleyes’s fight is sluggish at best.
 They are not renowned for testing your gear, in fact they are quite boring.
 The first fish of my trip was a four pounder that didn’t even try to get away.
 Boring as it was, I was stoked to pull another one out of the lake.
 A few years ago walleye started showing up regularly when we were trolling for pike.
 Likely introduced by a local from another nearby lake.